riccardone/Evento/README.md

 ```

 # Thank You
-A big thank you to Tomas Janson who a long time ago inspired me with his article http://blog.2mas.xyz/ending-discussion-to-my-blog-series-about-cqrs-and-event-sourcing/ and to Greg Young and all the EventStore team members for giving us this amazing database
+A big thank you to Greg Young and the EventStore team for giving us this amazing database